 The Advanced Transmission Center team has assisted countless customers with CVT transmission issues in Denver.
 We are your go-to local transmission repair shop for CVT problems.
-Although a CVT transmission can be found in numerous OEM vehicles, we especially specialize in CVT issues for the manufacturers below.
+Although a CVT transmission can be found in numerous original equipment manufacturers (OEM) vehicles, we especially specialize in CVT issues for the manufacturers below.

-Skip to learn more about your CVT Transmission Repair Options
+Skip down to learn more about your CVT Transmission Repair Options.

-A continuous variable transmission (CVT) is a type of automatic transmission that was designed to drive smoother and achieve greater fuel efficiency.
+A CVT is a type of automatic transmission that was designed to drive smoother and achieve greater fuel efficiency.
 It is automatic as it does not require a clutch pedal like a manual transmission.
-As the name suggests, the CVT is a single-speed transmission however it changes seamlessly through a continuous range of gear ratios via belts and pulleys.
+As the name suggests, the CVT is a single-speed transmission.
+However, it changes seamlessly through a continuous range of gear ratios via belts and pulleys.
 The CVT design is found most commonly in small-to-mid-size vehicles.

-The below image shows the radical design of a CVT transmission and its use of pulley sets in contrast to traditionally automatic transmissions that leverage numerous independent gears.
-The jury may still be out if the more recent CVT design is superior to the traditional design.
+The below image shows the design of a CVT transmission and its use of pulley sets in contrast to traditionally automatic transmissions that leverage numerous independent gears.
+The jury may still be out on whether the more recent CVT design is the superior type of transmission.

 Unlike traditional automatic transmissions, addressing a CVT failure has limited options.

 CVT transmissions have limited parts available from 3rd party vendors.
 Even OEM parts for CVT units are limited to independent transmission shops.
 This challenge limits our ability to rebuild a CVT transmission in-house.